Controller-approved source entry - manual review required Feline Hematology Manual reviewPractice focus

 Immediate

-This page focuses on decision sequencing, not fixed treatment dose protocols.
+This page focuses on decision sequencing, not fixed transfusion or medication dosing.

 Diagnostic narrowing

-Cause remains uncertain in many stems; safe sequencing prevents premature closure.
+Cause remains uncertain in many stems; mechanism sorting prevents premature closure.

 Recovery planning

-Escalation should remain clinically available if risk signals persist.
+Escalation should remain available if anemia progresses or reaction signs appear.

 NAVLE traps — where students lose marks